 - 4 pork tenderloin cutlets

-- 4 tbsp extra virgin olive oil for frying
+- 4 tablespoon extra virgin olive oil for frying

-- 4 tbsp salted butter for Frying, plus extra for buttering pretzel buns
+- 4 tablespoon salted butter for Frying, plus extra for buttering pretzel buns

 - 2 large eggs

-- 1 tsp Dijon mustard plus additional 2 Tbsp to spread on buns
+- 1 teaspoon Dijon mustard plus additional 2 tablespoon to spread on buns

 - 1 cup panko